 Puck looked up and found himself staring into Beth's wide, hazel eyes.
 The only thing he could think of was how Rachel was so right.
 No person in complete control of their emotional and mental faculties could resist those eyes.
 He was ready to give the teen whatever she wanted.
 Luckily, all she wanted at the moment was a hug.
 Those he gave freely.
 As he wrapped his daughter in his arms, Puck felt himself relaxing.

 "Oh, yeah?
 How do you know that?"

-"Because you're fucking amazing and those losers would be completely retarded to not recognize that."
+"Because you're fucking amazing and those losers would be totally fucking stupid to not recognize that."

 "Watch your mouth," he chided halfheartedly.
 "But I guess you're right."

 "You only guess?" she pulled back with a cheeky smile.
 "Dad, trust me.
 Tonight is going to be awesome!
 Those jerks won't know what hit them."